Orthodox pop: 1990s and 2000s

 A younger generation of popular Orthodox singers arose throughout the 1990s and into the 2000s.
 The early 1990s saw the first solo albums of Mendy and Yeedle Werdyger, relatives of David Werdyger and Mordechai Ben David who had previously been featured on albums with them; British vocalist Shlomo Simcha, who collaborated with Abie Rotenberg for the Aish series of albums; and Shloime Dachs, who had performed as a child with Miami Boys Choir and on the 613 Torah Avenue series of children's albums.

 The latter part of the decade saw the arrival of Israeli artists Aharon Razel, Shuli Rand (who would gain fame starring in the 2004 film Ushpizin), and Gad Elbaz and, in America, Lipa Schmeltzer, who would garner the nickname "the Lady Gaga of Hasidic music" for his eccentric persona, becoming a hugely popular yet controversial figure in the community.
-Simultaneously, Eli Gerstner released his debut solo album; in addition to his own albums he would become a prominent producer, working with popular groups like The Chevra and Yeshiva Boys Choir and producing the annual HASC A Time for Music concerts from 2016 onward.
+Simultaneously, Eli Gerstner released his debut solo album; in addition to his own albums he would become a prominent producer, working with popular groups like The Chevra and Yeshiva Boys Choir and producing the annual HASC A Time for Music concerts from 2016 until 2022.
 Other popular names during this time included Sandy Shmuely, Mendy Wald, Yisroel Williger, Yehuda!, and Michoel Streicher.

-One of the biggest breakouts in the 2000s was Shwekey, a former Miami Boys Choir soloist who would become one of the most popular artists in the genre; his 2001 debut album, Shomati, produced his most popular single "Racheim", and his albums We Are A Miracle (2016) and Musica (2018) would later peak on the Billboard Top World Albums chart at No. 4 and No. 3 respectively.
+One of the biggest breakouts in the 2000s was Yaakov Shwekey, a former Miami Boys Choir soloist who would become one of the most popular artists in the genre; his 2001 debut album, Shomati, produced his most popular single "Racheim", and his albums We Are A Miracle (2016) and Musica (2018) would later peak on the Billboard Top World Albums chart at No. 4 and No. 3 respectively.
 Other new artists in the decade included Yosef Karduner, Ari Goldwag, Yeshiva Boys Choir, Ohad Moskowitz, Udi Davidi, Shlomo Katz, Baruch Levine, Yonatan Razel, Shloime Gertner, Yehuda Green, Beri Weber, and Benny Friedman.
 Additionally, Hasidic reggae artist Matisyahu found mainstream crossover success with his 2005 single "King Without a Crown", which became a Top 40 hit and reached No. 28 on the Billboard Hot 100 (although Matisyahu would later leave Orthodoxy in 2011).

 During this period there also debuted a number of female Orthodox singer-songwriters, who recorded and performed for female-only audiences to accommodate the prohibition of kol isha, following the lead of pre-existing Israeli band Tofa'ah.
 These included Ruthi Navon, Julia Blum, Dana Mase, Kineret, Miriam Sandler, Miriam Israeli (who also became an in-demand lyricist for Orthodox pop artists), Ashira, Rochel Miller, Susan Kates, and Shaindel Antelis.